 You get several advantages for having a Star Trek card.
-One of those is you'll get 2x points for gas stations purchases, and 3x points for purchases at Startrek.com.
+One of those is you’ll get 2x points for gas station purchases and 3x points for purchases at Startrek.com.

 Additionally, if you spend $3,000 in the first 90 days, you get a bonus of 30,000 points.
 You can redeem your points for gift cards, cash, Star Trek merchandise (of course), and much more.

 Currently, they have a 7.9% APR on balance transfers for the life of the transfer within 90 days after opening the account.
-With this card, there are no fees, either annually or foreign transaction.
+With this card, there are no fees, either annually or for foreign transactions.

 Now, onto the more traditional loans.
 NASA Federal Credit Union offers just about every type of loan on the market.
 They have auto loans, mortgages, home equity loans, student loans, and personal loans.

 Regardless of the type of loan you’re looking for, NASA Credit Union is an excellent place to start your search.
 They have extremely competitive rates on all of their loans.
 Not only do they have low rates, but you can do all of your application process online.